Just as an architect draws out a building plan before they start building, you need to develop a brand strategy for your

-In an effort to give your brand a platform to stand on, you need to be sure that all of your messaging is cohesive.
+To give your brand a platform to stand on, you need to ensure your messaging is cohesive.
 Ultimately, consistency contributes to brand recognition, which fuels customer loyalty.
 (No pressure, right?)

 To see a great example of consistency, let's look at Coca-Cola.
 As a result of its commitment to consistency, every element of the brand's marketing works harmoniously together.
 This has helped it become one of the most recognizable brands in the world.

 Even on the surface of its social media accounts, for example, the seamlessness of its brand is very apparent across Instagram, Facebook, and LinkedIn:

 A style guide can encompass everything from the tone of voice you'll use to the color scheme you'll employ to the way you'll position certain products or services.